c3652084/labs-secure-dev-dep-/README.md

 COM6003 – Secure Software Development
 Leeds Trinity University

+---

-## Project Overview
+# Project Overview

 This project is a mobile hospital management application developed as part of the COM6003 laboratory coursework.
 The aim of the project is to demonstrate the development of a secure Android application while implementing core healthcare management functionality.

 The application allows hospital staff to register patients, schedule appointments, store electronic health records and apply security protections to sensitive medical information.

-The system was developed using Android Studio with Java and integrates several Android frameworks for secure data storage, authentication and database management.
+The system was developed using **Android Studio with Java** and integrates several Android frameworks for secure data storage, authentication and database management.

 ---

-## Technologies Used
+# Technologies Used

 The following technologies and libraries were used in the development of the application: